Trump tested positive for COVID pre-debate, ex-aide says in book - ExBulletin

 The former president said Meadows’ story that I had COVID before or during the first debate is Fake News.
 In fact, a test revealed that I did not have COVID before the debate.

-Meadows retweeted Trump’s statement and his spokesperson Ben Williamson said the book clearly referred to a quick, false-positive test the president received.
+Meadows retweeted Trump’s statement.
+In a Wednesday night interview with Newsmax, Meadows said the story was being told by the press.

-After the first positive, he received several confirmatory tests which came back negative.
-The president did not have COVID before or during the debate, he said.
+Well, Presidents are right, this is fake news, ”Meadows said.
+“If you actually read the book, the context of it, this story describes a false positive.
+Literally he had one test, had two more tests after that that showed he did not have COVID during the debate.

-Book publisher All Seasons Press did not immediately respond to a request for comment.
+The book’s publisher, All Seasons Press, did not immediately respond to a request for comment.

 The White House has started a testing program for key Trump aides and those who would come into contact with him after previous positive cases.
 But aides repeatedly refused to disclose when Trump was tested on debate week, suggesting he may have had COVID-19 on stage with Biden.